ttreeagency/ContentRepositoryImporter/README.md

 flow import:batch --preset base --parts page,pageContent
 ```

-For testing purposes, or if you would like to override the value definied in your preset, you can also specify the number
+For testing purposes, or if you would like to override the value defined in your preset, you can also specify the number
 of records which should be imported at a time in an isolated sub-process:

 ```